sayedmahmoud266/quran-ai-transcriping/README.md

 - **GPU Acceleration**: The API automatically uses GPU if available (CUDA)
 - **Model Caching**: The model is loaded once at startup and reused for all requests
 - **Async Processing**: FastAPI handles requests asynchronously for better throughput
+- **Smart Chunking**: Audio is split by silence detection for better accuracy and memory efficiency

+For more details on the chunking implementation, see [docs/chunking_implementation.md](docs/chunking_implementation.md)

 ## Troubleshooting